Tetra-ARGO/SPM-Defacer/README.md

  Step 1 - Make sure you have docker desktop installed on you computer.

- Step 2 - Download the appropriate version of the script, currently only supports MAC OS.
+ Step 2 - Download the appropriate version of the script (either to deface a single image or an entire folder); currently only supports MAC OS or LINUX.

  Step 3 - Open a Terminal and type in the location of the script, then a space, and then add the location of the .nii file you want defaced.
           See screen shot for example: